pjb-asl/de_tech_test_trial_run/NOTES.md

 Apache Beam.
 Installed via requirements file and pip

 I'm back on the task.
 I've just looked at the sample file and there is an extra field which is confusing!

+Found the issue.
+I'd missed a fields!
+Doh!